-Tabulations of cause-of-death statistics are based solely on the underlying cause of death, which is defined by WHO as "the disease or injury that initiated the train of events leading directly to death, or the circumstances of the accident or violence that produced the fatal injury."
+In the U.S. Cancer Statistics Data Visualizations tool, tabulations of cause-of-death statistics are based solely on the underlying cause of death, which is defined by WHO as "the disease or injury that initiated the train of events leading directly to death, or the circumstances of the accident or violence that produced the fatal injury."
 The underlying cause of death is selected from the conditions entered by the physician in the cause-of-death section of the death certificate.
 Generally, more medical information is reported on death certificates than is reflected directly in the underlying cause of death.^{2 3}